PrivateSky/sealjs/README.md

-# seal-wasm-external
+# seal-wasm-embedded
 WebAssembly port of SEAL C++ package released by Microsoft and containing homomorphic encryption primitives.
-Generates `seal.js` and `seal.wasm` (the WebAssembly code is stored in a separate file, not as embedded string in .js)
+Generates `seal.js` only (the WebAssembly code is stored as a Base64 encoded string embedded in this .js)

 ## Prerequisites